em92/quakelive-local-ratings/docs/install.md

 That's it.
 Now run in separate screen.

 ```
-./main.py
+source .env
+uvicorn qllr:app --PORT $PORT
 ```

-By default it is running on port 7081.
+By default it is running on port 8000.

-### Installing and configurating feeder
+## Installing and configuring feeder

 ```
 git clone https://github.com/em92/qlstats-feeder-mini.git